y5systems/intmax2-contract/docs/index.md

 function getLastDepositId() external view returns (uint256)
 ```

-Get the ID of the last deposit to L2
+Get the ID of the last deposit made to Layer 2

+_This ID represents the highest deposit that has been created, whether relayed or not_

 #### Return Values